helping people, animals, and deathcare communities to embolden the threshold between this plane of existence and the mystery of death,

 We walk the threshold between worlds

-Where others focus solely on end of life care, we are able to companion you through the small yet mighty deaths - ego dissolution, death anxiety, grief, transformation, and the final passageway.
+Where others focus solely on the death care, we are able to companion you through the small yet mighty deaths - death anxiety, grief and mourning, death rituals and transformations, ego dissolution, and the transitional passageway.

 Our work spans the liminal spaces.